 If you disagree, then tell the world.
 If you think it stucks, too... well, just keep your opinions to yourself!

-My first archaeological experience was in the summer of 1969 when I spent six weeks shoveling gravel for the late Margaret "Mudge" Jones (and famous dog, Reject) at a Saxon site called Mucking in the summer of 1969.
-While still at school I worked summers at the Roman site of Usk for Bill Manning, and learned the ancient art of baulk bashing from experts.
+My first archaeological experience was in the summer of 1969 when I spent six weeks shoveling gravel for Margaret "MUJ" and Tom Jones (and famous dog, Reject) at an Anglo Saxon site called Mucking.
+While still at school I worked summer holidays at the Roman site of Usk for Bill Manning, and learned the ancient art of baulk bashing from experts.
 In 1972, my professional career began when I started working full-time on Roman and medieval sites on the British archaeology circuit for organizations including the York Archaeological Trust, the Oxford Archaeology Unit (now Oxford Archaeology), and lots of others.
-Later, I worked on prehistoric and 18th-19th-century archaeological sites in Virginia, the Great Basin, and California.
+Later, I worked on prehistoric and 18th-19th-century archaeological sites in Williamsburg, Virginia, the Great Basin, and California.
 At the urging of Jim Deetz, UC Berkeley eventually gave me a Ph.D. and now I won't give it back.
 I started teaching archaeology at Sonoma State University in 1983 and was Director of the Anthropological Studies Center, a University research institute, from 1992 to 2016.
 Click this link for a pdf of the gantzeh megillah (i.e., my vitae), admittedly a bit out of date.

-Since the late 1970s, I have specialized in historical archaeology, especially in urban contexts, where I have acted as Principal Investigator for numerous archaeological research projects.
+Since the late 1970s, I have specialized in urban archaeology (both prehistoric and historical) and have been Principal Investigator for numerous archaeological research projects.
 Among these was the 1993-2004 Cypress/West Oakland project, one of the largest pieces of urban historical archaeology ever undertaken in the American West.
-My interest in ethnicity includes social boundary maintenance as viewed through the archaeology and history of the Overseas Chinese as well as cultural change among European immigrant groups.
-I have also written on the archaeology of African Americans and Jews in the American West.
+I have written on the archaeology of African Americans, Chinese/Chinese Americans, and Jews in the American West amongst other stuff.